 Goals are achieved by taking thousands of small steps, a few each day that add up over time.
 Don’t get discouraged.
 Record your little wins.

 Before you know it, you may have taken so many small, daily steps that you find yourself facing a major decision.
 Don’t be afraid!
 Change is good and it is what you are working for!
 Take the leap (pun intended).
 You’ll be even more empowered and motivated to reach your goal when you start to see how far you’ve come.

 Don’t forget to feed your soul with inspiration and motivation.
 Follow your idols on Instagram.
 Search your career on Pinterest.
+Find community in other dancers pivoting careers.
 Keep your motivation up as you make the difficult move to a new career.
 Don’t let anyone tell you it’s easy.
 Starting something new is never easy.